Shiplap and Shells

 lilac flowers in tree

-These are one of my favorite flowers, mostly because they remind me of my Nana.
+These are some of my favorite flowers, mostly because they remind me of my Nana.
 Their fragrance is heavenly.

 I have several different varieties of shrubs around the garden but need to do a better job knowing what they are all called.